-You'll study 3 core units which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional units:
+You'll study 3 core modules which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional modules:

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry.

 As well as support by faculty teaching staff and your personal tutor, you can use the University’s Academic Skills Unit (ASK).